Using A Password Manager Or Moving To A New One

 - The login page should open if you do not navigate to it.

-Note: If the site requires manually navigating to the login page, see Test the Login above - When the login page is displayed, again open the Bitwarden browser extension.
+Note: If the site requires manually navigating to the login page, see Test the Login above - When the login page is displayed, reopen the Bitwarden browser extension.

-- This time click the site name to autofill replete if the password is on a separate page.
+- This time, click the site name to autofill the Password if it is on a separate page.

 - How to Log into accounts with Bitwarden Password Manager by Password Bits